carbon-design-system/design-system-website/src/content/components/link/usage.md

 * Text should be consistent with the title of the intended destination.
 * Use caution with links that are several words long.
 It is recommended that links are long enough to be understood by the user, but short enough to prevent text wrapping.
 * Avoid the term “Click here,” other links to “here,” or the web address itself.
-* Instead, use a meaningful descriptive label for the Link, and match the destination site name.
+* Instead, use a meaningful descriptive label for the link, and match the destination site name.